 What do you think his father did then?
 He told his servants to go get the very finest clothes they could find and put them on HIS SON!
 He told them to put the family ring on his finger and new shoes on his feet.
 Then he told his servants to prepare delicious food for a big party!
 It was time to celebrate!
 He said, "This son of mine was dead and is alive again!
 He was lost and is found!"

 Isn't that the greatest parable?
 Jesus is telling us, through this parable, that our Heavenly Father loves us so much!
 He is always ready to forgive us when we are truly sorry like the boy in the story.
 We know that God our Father loves us because He gave us His Son, Jesus!

 Jesus knows that there is nothing that makes us more unhappy than sin.
 Jesus came to save us from our sins.
 He is our Savior!
 He understands everything and wants to help us.
 That's why Jesus said, "If you love me, keep my commands."
 He wants us to know that when we sin we offend God, we hurt others and we hurt ourselves.
 Jesus doesn't want this!
 He loves us!
-He wants only good things for us!
-And that will happen only when we follow His commands.
+He wants only good things for us and that will happen only when we follow His commands.

 That brings us to the end of our CK101 Pages.
 Veronica and I are truly honored to have had this opportunity to share some really important things with you about our Catholic Faith.
 We have learned so much.
 We hope you have too.
 Oh!
 Don't forget that November 1st, All Saints Day, can one day be your feast day too!